If there is one thing that has been on my bucket list before even knowing what a bucket list was, it’s having a White Christmas.

 Walking along Lake Geneva sipping vin chaud (hot wine), Christmas music playing, enjoying the Christmas market while snow fell around me is not something I will ever forget.

-I would come back here every Christmas if Josh would let us!
+I would come back here every Christmas if my husband would let us!

 You can read more about the Montreux Noel (Christmas festival) here.